bharathnj/google-codevipasana-s10/README.md

 ### 📅 Sessions & Highlights

-- 💡 Built a single agent application on Google ADK
+- 💡 Built a single agent application on ADK python SDK.

 - **🏠 Built an End-to-End Multi-Agent Kitchen Renovation App**
   Using ADK in Python with AlloyDB data and multiple tools.